-2. Prospectors and the Authority shall apply a precautionary approach, as reflected in principle 15 of the Rio Declaration on Environment and Development.1

-3. Prospecting shall not be undertaken if substantial evidence indicates the risk of serious harm to the marine environment.
+2. Prospectors and the Authority shall apply a precautionary approach, as reflected in principle 15 of the Rio Declaration on Environment and Development.1 Prospecting shall not be undertaken if substantial evidence indicates the risk of serious harm to the marine environment.

-4. Prospecting shall not be undertaken in an area covered by an approval plan of work for exploration for cobalt crusts or in a reserved area; nor may there be prospecting in an area which the International Seabed Authority Council has disapproved for exploitation because of the risk of serious harm to the marine environment.
+3. Prospecting shall not be undertaken in an area covered by an approved plan of work for exploration for polymetallic nodules or in a reserved area; nor may there be prospecting in an area which the Council has disapproved for exploitation because of the risk of serious harm to the marine environment.

-5. Prospecting shall not confer on the prospector any rights with respect to resources.
+4. Prospecting shall not confer on the prospector any rights with respect to resources.
 A prospector may, however, recover a reasonable quantity of minerals, being the quantity necessary for testing and not for commercial use.

-6. There shall be no time limit on prospecting except that prospecting in a particular area shall cease upon written notification to the prospector by the Secretary-General that a plan of work for exploration has been approved with regard to that area.
+5. There shall be no time limit on prospecting except that prospecting in a particular area shall cease upon written notification to the prospector by the Secretary-General that a plan of work for exploration has been approved with regard to that area.

-7. Prospecting may be conducted simultaneously by more than one prospector in the same area or areas.
+6. Prospecting may be conducted simultaneously by more than one prospector in the same area or areas.

-Regulation 3 Notification of prospecting
+Notification of prospecting